chemfiles/chemfiles/doc/bindings/fortran-api.rst

     Add an atom at the end of a topology.

-    :parameter chrp_atom atom: The atom to be added
+    :parameter chfl_atom atom: The atom to be added
     :optional integer status [optional]: The status code